sendgrid/docs/source/API_Reference/Web_API/Reseller_API/customer_statistics.md

 {% endparameters %}

-To retrive statistics for the Marketing Emails application you can use [Category Statistics](#-Category-Statistics) with `category=Newsletter` parameter.
+To retrieve statistics for the Marketing Emails application you can use [Category Statistics](#-Category-Statistics) with `category=Newsletter` parameter.

 {% info %}
 These are Reseller Only APIs.
 For more information, see [Reseller Overview](https://sendgrid.com/docs/API_Reference/Web_API/Reseller_API/index.html).